LimeSoda/LimeSoda_MageMonitoring/README.md

 -----
 Install the extension and navigate to the backend menu `System > Monitoring`.

-The following reports have been added.
+The following checks and statistics have been added:

 ###Sales

+####Sales Check

+* Orders with incorrect state / status combination.

 ####Order Statuses